AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Preliminaries

 \subsection{Entropy and Mutual Information}

 For random variables $X, Y$, Shannon entropy and MI are defined as $H(X),\ I(X;Y)$, respectively:

-where $D_{\mathrm{KL}}$ is a Kullback–Leibler divergence, and $p_{X,Y}$ is a joint distribution.
+where $D_{\mathrm{KL}}$ is a Kullback-Leibler divergence, and $p_{X,Y}$ is a joint distribution.
 Higher entropy corresponds to higher unpredictability, the state distribution becomes more uniform in the state space, thereby facilitating broader exploration.
 In contrast, higher MI indicates stronger statistical dependence between two random variables.
-MI is commonly used between skills and trajectories, so that each skills reliably produces its characteristic behavior.
-Moreover, by using contrastive learning to estimate MI, each skills repel the others, thereby achieving skill diversity.
+MI is commonly used between skills and trajectories, so that each skill reliably produces its characteristic behavior.
+Moreover, by using contrastive learning to estimate MI, each skill repel the others, thereby achieving skill diversity.